PeterBengtson/Ooloi-docs/ADRs/0032-Flow-Mode.md

 ## Strategic Reality

-**What was expected**: "We'll need to innovate beyond competitors' improvements on Igor."
+**What was expected**: "We'll need to innovate beyond what Igor did."

 **What research revealed**: "No one copied it.
 We just need to remember how Igor worked."

 This transforms Flow Mode from an innovation challenge into a **memory + implementation challenge**.
-Every detail remembered (Enter creates notes, Shift selects ranges, `/` cuts beams) is competitive intelligence that no competitor has because they never experienced Igor.
+Every detail remembered (Enter creates notes, Shift selects ranges, `/` cuts beams) is knowledge that disappeared when Igor died.

-**The competitive moat isn't innovation – it's memory + implementation.**
+**The task isn't innovation – it's restoration.**

-Flow Mode is a major USP simply by existing, not by being better than competitors' versions, because there are no competitors' versions.

-The 23-year market gap is a gift:
-1. **No moving target** – Competitors aren't iterating on this paradigm
+Flow Mode delivers what professionals need, and the implementation approach is known from Igor.

+Why the 23-year absence doesn't matter:
-2. **Proven design** – Igor's approach worked; users loved it; business failures killed it, not UX problems
+1. **Proven design** – Igor's approach worked; users loved it; business failures killed it, not UX problems
-3. **Low bar** – Don't need to be revolutionary, just competent at implementing what Igor proved worked
+2. **Clear path** – Don't need to innovate, just implement what Igor proved worked
-4. **Immediate differentiation** – Day one release with Flow Mode = genuinely unique in 2025 market
+3. **Professional necessity** – Speed matters for professional notation work, regardless of what others build

 ### Radical Transparency and Open Documentation